 Control | Clients rely on broker routing decisions | Brokers define order parameters with precision |

-Risk Management | The broker manages some risk | Investor bears full responsibility |
+Risk Management | The broker manages some risk | Beginners are attracted to the convenience and potentially lower entry barriers. |

 Commissions | Often commission-free | May have commissions |